The $242 Billion Global Corporate Gifting Industry: A research study by Snackmagic

 This means that if employees aren’t getting the flexibility for remote work at their current job, they could look elsewhere.
 If companies want to retain employees, they’ll have to make changes -- such as adapting a remote or hybrid work model.

 This means that the amount of remote workers will likely continue to increase in the coming years.
-And as remote work increases, so will the corporate gifting industry.
+And as remote work increases, so will the virtual gifting industry.

 And as the snack industry makes up a large percentage of the corporate gifting industry, this industry will likely increase along with it.